mendix/docs/content/howto/mobile/setting-up-native-push-notifications.md

 #### 4.2.4 On iOS for Native Template from v5.1.x {#manual-ios-5.1.x}

-1. Make sure you have completed section [4.2.3 iOS for Native Template up to 5.0.x](#manual-ios-5.0.0).
+1. Make sure you have completed the [iOS for Native Template up to 5.0.x](#manual-ios-5.0.x) section.
 1. In *capabilitiles.ios.json* change the push notification key to be true: `"pushNotifications": true`.
 This allows the push notifications libraries to be installed.
 1. Run `pod install` to link the new libraries and update the *Podfile.lock* file.
 1. Commit and push your changes to your **master** branch.